Ouxsoft/LivingMarkup/README.md

 }
 ```

-Add that LHTML Element to a LHTML processor:
+Add that LHTML Element to a LHTML processor.
 ```php
 // instantiate processor
 $proc = new LivingMarkup\Processor();